IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 Configuring Dataverse for Make Data Count Views and Downloads
 -------------------------------------------------------------

 To make Dataverse log dataset usage (views and downloads) for Make Data Count, you must set the ``:MDCLogPath`` database setting.
-See the :doc:`/installation/config` section of the Installation Guide for details.
+See :ref:`MDCLogPath` for details.

 If you haven't already, follow the steps for installing Counter Processor in the :doc:`/installation/prerequisites` section of the Installation Guide.

 After you have your first day of logs, you can process them the next day.

-First, become the "counter" Unix user.
+* First, become the "counter" Unix user.

-``sudo su - counter``
+  * ``sudo su - counter``

-Download :download:`counter-processor-config.yaml <../_static/admin/counter-processor-config.yaml>`
+* Download :download:`counter-processor-config.yaml <../_static/admin/counter-processor-config.yaml>`

-Edit the config file and pay particular attention to the FIXME lines.
+* Edit the config file and pay particular attention to the FIXME lines.

-``vim counter-processor-config.yaml``
+  * ``vim counter-processor-config.yaml``

-Change to the directory where you installed Counter Processor.
+* Change to the directory where you installed Counter Processor.

-``cd /usr/local/counter-processor-0.0.1``
+  * ``cd /usr/local/counter-processor-0.0.1``

-Run Counter Processor.
+* Run Counter Processor.

-``CONFIG_FILE=/home/counter/counter-processor-config.yaml python36 main.py``
+  * ``CONFIG_FILE=/home/counter/counter-processor-config.yaml python36 main.py``

-You will need to set up a cron job to run this script periodically, perhaps nightly.
+  * You will need to set up a cron job to run this script periodically, perhaps nightly.

-A JSON file in SUSHI format will be created in the directory you specified under "output_file" in the config file.
+* A JSON file in SUSHI format will be created in the directory you specified under "output_file" in the config file.

-FIXME: Explain how to load the SUSHI file into Dataverse.
+..  * FIXME: Explain how to load the SUSHI file into Dataverse.
 For now, see the :doc:`/developers/make-data-count` section of the Dev Guide.

-You will want to add a cron job to load the SUSHI file periodically as well, perhaps nightly.
+* You will want to add a cron job to load the SUSHI file periodically as well, perhaps nightly.

 Once you have contacted support@datacite.org for your JSON Web Token and changed "upload_to_hub" to "True" in the config file, the following metrics will be sent to the DataCite hub for each published dataset: